Macrometacorp/docs/docs/geofabrics.md

 To modify a GeoFabric:

 1. Log into an administrator account in the `_system` GeoFabric.
-2. Click **GEO FABRICS** to navigate to the GeoFabrics management page.
+2. Click **Geo Fabrics** to navigate to the GeoFabrics management page.
 3. Click the **Status** switch to add or remove regions to or from the GeoFabric.

 To delete a GeoFabric:

 1. Log into an administrator account in the `_system` GeoFabric.
-2. Click **GEO FABRICS** to navigate to the GeoFabrics management page.
+2. Click **Geo Fabrics** to navigate to the GeoFabrics management page.
 3. Click **Delete** on the row of the GeoFabric you want to delete.

 You must type the name of the GeoFabric to verify its deletion.